vzerkin/ENSDF-summary/README.md

-## ENSDF-Summary - overview of the content of ENSDF-Archive files
+## ENSDF-Summary - overview of the content of ENSDF library
 _by V.Zerkin, 2025_

 ### Introdiuction